 Pension Fund Withdrawal plans were introduced following changes to Pension law in 1995.
 The changes removed the previous requirement to purchase an annuity at retirement.
 Pension Fund Withdrawal allows an income to be taken directly from the pension fund itself.

-Pension Fund Withdrawal enhances the flexibility in that annuity purchase can be deferred until a time when it may be more suitable.
+Pension Fund Withdrawal enhances the flexibility.
 Most of the major insurance companies now offer 'Income drawdown' plans.
 These plans still allow up to 25% of the retirement fund to be taken as Tax Free Cash.

 Under Pension Fund Withdrawal there are now two options, Capped Drawdown or Flexible Drawdown.

 With capped Drawdown you can elect to take a tax free lump sum and rather than buy an annuity leave the fund invested to continue growing tax free.

 An annual income can be taken from the fund if required.
 However a maximum level is set by the Government Actuary's Department (GAD) based on the size of the fund, age, sex and current gilt yields.
 These GAD tables are broadly equivalent to a single life annuity that you could have purchased.
 The maximum income can be no more 150% of the GAD rate.
 This GAD rate will be reviewed every 3 years.

 There is no minimum income limit so an annuity does not need to be purchased so funds can remain invested until death.
 Upon death the residual fund can be taken as a lump sum with a 55% tax charge or the fund can be used to buy an annuity for the nominated beneficiary or they can continue to undertake drawdown until their death.